Neomesturus: Paleoenvironment

 Neomesturus is known from the Goulmima assemblage of the Akrabou Formation would have a been deep marine, outer ramp environment that most likely did not support a high diversity of microfauna.
 Even with this being the case there is evidence of high palaeoproductivity found in the assemblage.
 This difference between the environment that the foraminifera usually live and the environment that the assemblage represents could have caused the dysoxic conditions seen.
 Even with this being the case, a diverse assemblage of pelagic piscivorous vertebrates are known from the assemblage.
 One of the more notable examples of this is the large amount of juvenile specimens of Enchodus which have been suggested to be evidence of this area being a nursery for the fish.
 Other than Enchodus, fish such as Goulmimichthys and Kradimus are known but the assemblage is largely known from the marine reptile assemblage.
 A number of plesiosaurs and pliosaurs such as Thililua and Brachauchenius have been found along with the early mosasaur Tethysaurus.
 The fish within the assemblage show affinities towards those seen in the northern South Atlantic along with the Western Tethys.
-The main faunal comparison brough up when authors talk about the assemblage is similarities to assemblages from South America like the Santana assemblage in Brazil and the fauna from the Agua Nueve Formation in Mexico.
-Similarities with the Chalk Group from England are also brought up due to both having groups such as ichthyodectiforms and crossagnathiforms though this comparision is not brought up due to the limited overlapping faunal compositions.
+The main faunal comparison brought up when authors talk about the assemblage is similarities to assemblages from South America like the Santana assemblage in Brazil and the fauna from the Agua Nueve Formation in Mexico.
+Similarities with the Chalk Group from England are also brought up due to both having groups such as ichthyodectiforms and crossagnathiforms though this comparison is not brought up due to the limited overlapping faunal compositions.
 The pycnodonts specifically seem to have more affinities to the Tethys, specifically the western Tethys.